 Sometimes, there is a need to reverse the normals for generating layup of the FPP model.
 As shown in the image below, the orientation of the marked face is pointing inside.

 For flipping the normal, select the face from the CAD model for which you want to reverse the orientation of the normal.
 You can also select a shell to reverse the orientation of all the faces consisted in the shell.
-Now, click on the Reverse
+Now, click on the Reverse button from the property window.

 The normal of the selected face will be reversed as shown below: